Silverstream Priory: Life

 The monastery hence places a special emphasis on Eucharistic Adoration for the sanctification of Catholic priests.
-The monks celebrate the traditional Benedictine liturgy (Divine Office and the Mass) in the pre-Vatican II form, in Latin and with Gregorian chant.
+The monks celebrate the traditional Benedictine liturgy (Divine Office and the Mass) in the pre-Vatican II form (Tridentine Mass), in Latin and with Gregorian chant.

 As of 2020, the monastery has 15 members, of whom three are priests.
 Of the monks, ten are professed members, while five are novices.

 Priory buildings

-The priory house was originally built in 1843 by the Preston family (the Viscounts Gormanston), and from 1941 to 1955 was inhabited by the Brothers Hospitallers of Saint John of God, who added a church in 1952 named in honor of Saint Thérèse of Lisieux.
+The priory house was originally built in 1843 by the Preston family (the Viscounts Gormanston).
+From 1941 to 1955, the priory was inhabited by the Brothers Hospitallers of Saint John of God, who added a church in 1952 named in honor of Saint Thérèse of Lisieux.
 Contemplative nuns of the Order of the Visitation of Holy Mary resided at the house from 1955 to 2010.
-In 2018 the former church was converted into a wing for the priory's novitiate.
+In 2018, the former church was converted into a wing for the priory's novitiate.